-Initiative: The Learning, Exploration, Aspiration, Preparation, Success (LEAPS), initiative was funded by BHP and facilitated by the International Youth Foundation (IYF), Workforce Solutions Golden Crescent and Communities in Schools of the Golden Crescent.
-The goal of this pioneering program is to prepare young people, ages 14 to 24, with the fundamental skills needed to thrive in the 21st century world of school, work, and life.
-A community-driven initiative, LEAPS forges partnerships with community organizations to expand access to programs, services, and opportunities that engage and empower the youth in the Golden Crescent.
-Recently, Board and Contractor staff from the Golden Crescent joined area stakeholders for a regional summit, Strengthening Youth Opportunities in Rural America to discuss and address issues facing youth and students in our respective areas.
-We believe our LEAPS program matches perfectly with the goals of the Governor's Tri-Agency Initiative a collaborative initiative designed to strategically align the efforts of Texas Workforce Commission, Texas Education Agency, and the Texas Higher Education Coordinating Board to work together on developing strong links between education and industry, with the goal of helping Texas grow in economic prosperity.
-By securing investments (both capital and human) from local business and education partnerships, our LEAPS initiative not only aligns with the Tri-Agency initiative but ensures that young men and women will reap the benefits of LEAPS far into the future via a sustainable, locally-supported, delivery model.
-The project's main objective is to maximize existing relationships between education, workforce, and industry partners to strategically align their collective resources to equip youth with the fundamental skills to succeed in education, their future employment, and provide them with opportunities to become engaged members of their communities.
+Initiative: According to the Board's By-Laws, the Youth Advisory Group (YAG) shall perform the duties required of it under the Workforce Innovative and Opportunity Act (WIOA) and Communities In Schools (CIS), and other duties which may be delineated by statute or by the Board.
+The Board believes the efforts and activities of the recently "resurrected" YAG, matches perfectly with the goals of the Governor's Tri-Agency Initiative a collaborative initiative designed to strategically align the efforts of Texas Workforce Commission, Texas Education Agency, and the Texas Higher Education Coordinating Board to work together on developing strong links between education and industry, with the goal of helping Texas grow in economic prosperity.
+By securing investments (both capital and human) from local business and education partnerships, our enhanced Youth initiatives not only aligns with the Tri-Agency Initiative but ensures that young men and women will reap the benefits far into the future via a sustainable, locally-supported, delivery model.